 Civil society will be represented at all levels of the REDD+ process.
-It is an integral part of the Steering Committee and will be present in the decentralized and deconcentrated structures.
+It is an integral part of the Steering Committee: given its status and roles, the national REDD Platform will be the messenger of all inputs and recommendations from the local communities and will ensure that the process is truly bottom-up.
+It will be the interface between local communities and the REDD+ management institutions and will be present in the decentralized and deconcentrated structures.
 It will participate in the activities carried out to construct the strategy and will be a key participant in implementing the REDD+ activities at the local level.